 Gestational diabetes mellitus (GDM) is a condition in which a non-diabetic woman develops chronic hyperglycemia during pregnancy.
-This hyperglycemia, in most cases, is the result of impaired glucose tolerance secondary to pancreatic β-cell dysfunction, on a background of chronic insulin resistance or diminished insulin production.
+This hyperglycemia, in most cases, is the result of impaired glucose tolerance secondary to pancreatic β-cell dysfunction, in a background of chronic insulin resistance or diminished insulin production.
 GDM tends to develop during the second or third trimester.
 It is most often diagnosed during the universal screening for GDM conducted at 24-28 weeks of gestation.

 Risk factor: age